conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 After a few minutes, **Conduktor will be available at [http://localhost:8080](http://localhost:8080)**

+You can use the admin email and password to log in.

 If using [SSO](/platform/category/user-authentication/), you will see an option to log in via the relevant identity provider.

 ![Sign In Azure](/img/get-started/azure-start.png)